A Complete Black Olive Tree AKA Shady Lady Care Guide

 How to water your Black Olive Tree

-Let your Black Olive Tree dry out between waterings, and water thoroughly when topsoil is dry, usually once every 5-7 days.
+Black Olive Trees require a lot of water when they first acclimate to a new environment.
+After a few weeks, you’ll start to see how fast your tree is drinking.
+Allow your Black Olive Tree to dry in between waterings, and water thoroughly when the top 2-3 inches of soil is completely dry, usually once every 5-7 days.
+The frequency of watering depends on where your tree is placed and how much direct sunlight it is receiving.
 Avoid overwatering, and note that your watering schedule may be less frequent during winter months.

 Are Black Olive Trees fast growers?